RegardsOss/regards-backend/rs-access/poc/maquette/frontend/frontend-webapp/src/main/webapp/README.txt

 ##################

-build/ : Webpack compilation directory json/ : Backend mocks node_modules/ : vendors
+build/ : Webpack compilation directory node_modules/ : vendors
 scripts/
   adminApp/ : Contains the admin web application common/ : Contains the common modules.
-      moduleManager/ :
+      access-rights/ :
-          Contains the root RegardsView which allow to manage views access rights from REST dependencies.
+          Contains the root AccessRightsComponent which allow to manage component access rights from REST dependencies.
-      pluginManager/ :
+      plugins/ :
-          Contains the PluginController which allow to load plugins if any.
+          Contains the PluginActions and PluginReducers which allow to load plugins if any.
-          Contains the PluginView which allow to display a given loaded plugins.
+          Contains the PluginComponent which allow to display a given loaded plugins.
       store/ :
           Contains the Redux Store.
-Each module must register his reducers to the store. plugins/ : Contains all embeded plugins. portalApp/ : Contains the portal web applicaion pluginModule/ :
+Each module must register his reducers to the store. plugins/ : Contains all embeded plugins. portalApp/ : Contains the user web application userApp/ : Contains the user web applicaion pluginModule/ :
           Contains the views to display plugins in the user app. testModule/ :
           Contains a view example for access denied to REST resource.
-This view shall not be display. userApp/ : Contains the user web application json/ : mocks for not emplemented backend steelsheets/ : application styles (sass)
+This view shall not be display. steelsheets/ : application styles (sass)

 ################